Forum Topic: Movies 'based on a true story'

 When they say based on a true story, it has some truthful elements, but not entirely true.

-Krbyfan1(kur-bee-fan-one)- A creature that resides in the state of Illinois.
+Krbyfan1(kur-bee-fan-one)- A creature that resides in the state of Colorado.
 Distinguished by his size, love of small mammals, video games, and the anime series "Tenchi Muyo!"

 BBS Signature